tomaspm98/SGI/tp3/README.md

 ### Outdoor Display

-To be more convinient for the user, instead creating a outdoor display we created a HUD Display that shows the minimap, the speed, the time, the lap and the time remaining of an obstacle or power up.
+To be more convenient for the user, instead of creating an outdoor display we created a HUD Display that shows the minimap, the speed, the time, the lap and the time remaining of an obstacle or power-up.

 ### Picking